moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/js-questions.md

 Characteristics of Impure functions:

-- The return value of the impure functions does not solely depend on its arguments Hence, if you call the impure func­tions     with the same set of arguments, you might get the different return values For example, Math.random(), Date.now()
+- The return value of the impure functions does not solely depend on its arguments Hence, if you call the impure func­tions     with the same set of arguments, you might get the different return values For example, Math.random(), Date.now().

-- They may have any side effects like network or database calls
+- They may have any side effects like network or database calls.

-- They may modify the arguments which are passed to them
+- They may modify the arguments which are passed to them.